Xmaxer/common-components/CONTRIBUTING.md

 The following is a simple example of a commit message following the abovementioned rules:

-    	Summarize changes in around 50 characters or less
+    	docs: Summarize changes in around 100 characters or less

     	More detailed explanatory text, if necessary.
-Wrap it to about 72 characters or so.
+Wrap it to about 100 characters or so.
 In some contexts, the first line is treated as the subject of the commit and the rest of the text as the body.
 The blank line separating the summary from the body is critical (unless